 The facial bones should be positionned like this, with bones X-Ray display in the first picture (see-through): scary, isn't it?

 The lips bones have to be very close to the geometry, positionned all around the lips.

 The eyelids and eyes bone heads should be positionned at the eye center while the tail should reach the eyeglobe surface.

-On the contrary you can disable a source limb or a duplicated limb by clicking Disable.
+You can disable a source limb or a duplicated limb by clicking Disable.

-It's possible to restore all disable limbs by clicking Enable All, wich will restore of the disabled limbs except the duplicated, which can't be backed up.
+It's possible to restore all disable limbs by clicking Enable All, wich will restore of the disabled limbs except the duplicated (which can't be backed up).